Discovering Multiagent Learning Algorithms with Large Language Models: Related Work

 \section{Related Work}

-Our work sits at the intersection of game-theoretic multi-agent learning, meta-learning, and automated algorithmic discovery.
-Here, we review the manual heuristic design that characterizes the current state-of-the-art and contrast it with our automated approach.

 Significant research effort has been dedicated to improving the convergence speed of CFR through specific weighting schemes and regret targets.
-Notable variants include CFR+~\citep{tammelin2014solving}, which introduced floor bounding and linear averaging; Discounted CFR (DCFR)~\citep{brown2019solving}, which applies fixed discount factors to historical regrets; and Predictive CFR+ (PCFR+)~\citep{farina2021faster}, which utilizes predictive Blackwell approachability.
-However, these improvements were largely derived through human intuition and trial-and-error to navigate the vast combinatorial space of potential update rules.
-In contrast to strategy-based warm starting~\citep{brown2016strategy}, which relies on discrete, heuristic-driven resets, VAD-CFR employs a static warmup schedule with continuous volatility-based discounting to regulate regret retention.

-For larger games where traversing the full tree is infeasible, Policy Space Response Oracles (PSRO)~\citep{bighashdel2024policy} generalizes the Double Oracle algorithm~\citep{mcmahan2003planning} by iteratively expanding a population of policies via exact or reinforcement learning best responses.
-While PSRO rests on solid theoretical ground~\citep{zhang2024exponential}, its practical application faces challenges in terms of convergence speed and population quality.
-Recent surveys highlight the diversity of PSRO variants~\citep{bighashdel2024policy}, but like CFR, the design of meta-solver schedules has traditionally been static or manually tuned rather than dynamically evolved.
+Notable variants include CFR+~\citep{tammelin2014solving}, strategy-based warm starting~\citep{brown2016strategy}, Discounted CFR (DCFR)~\citep{brown2019solving}, and Predictive CFR+ (PCFR+)~\citep{farina2021faster}; these were derived through human intuition over a vast design space.
+Policy Space Response Oracles (PSRO)~\citep{bighashdel2024policy} generalizes the Double Oracle algorithm~\citep{mcmahan2003planning} by iteratively expanding a population of policies via exact or reinforcement learning best responses.
+While PSRO rests on solid theoretical ground~\citep{zhang2024exponential}, its practical convergence and population-quality remain open challenges ~\citep{bighashdel2024policy}.